 (c) Applicability of W[w]arrant A[a]uthority.

-(1) Warrants are valid agency-wide within GSA, with noted exceptions.
-Operational guidance is available on the Acquisition Career Management pages on the GSA Acquisition Portal at https://insite.gsa.gov/acquisitionportal.

-(2) Contracting officers that transfer to a new contracting activity maintain their existing active warrant in the new contracting activity upon HCA approval.

-(3) Exceptions.
-Warrants will be administratively terminated upon employee transfer if:

-(i) The contracting officer transfers to a non-contracting activity;

-(ii) The warrant authority is specific (e.g., Real Property Leasing, Real Property Disposal, Fleet Acquisition, Fleet Sales, Personal Property Disposal) and the receiving contracting activity does not have authority for execution of work associated with the requisite warrant;

-(iii) The receiving contracting activity does not have an organizational need for the warrant; or,

-(iv) The receiving contracting activity needs to increase or decrease the warrant threshold.
+* * *

 (d) Authority to make purchases for domestic and national security emergencies.

 (1) A contracting officer may enter into contracts on behalf of a GSA organization different from the organization specified in their Certificate of Appointment in response to a contingency operation, defense or recovery from certain attacks, major disaster declarations as defined in FAR 18 and other domestic or national security emergencies.